mohyaz11/OptimumSetupBook/manuscript/Upgrade.md

 ### Minor Version Change, New Features, the Potential for Minor Breaking Changes and Database Changes

 Example: Octopus 2018.1.x to Octopus 2018.2.x
 Upgrading should be easy, but rolling back will require restoring your database.
 The upgrade will most likely make changes to the database schema.
 There is a chance changes are made to the API.
-The goal is the changes will backward compatible wherever possible.
+The goal is changes will backward compatible wherever possible.
 Check our release notes for more details.
-Check for breaking changes as they are likely but less likely that in a Major version upgrade.
+Check for breaking changes as they are likely but less likely than in a Major version upgrade.

 Minor breaking changes example: In Octopus 3.3 we made a change to how Sensitive Properties work in the API.